xcore/sw_motor_control/README.rst

    * Dual Axis Trapezoidal Commutation (Speed Control) of BLDC Motors
    * Up to 60 kHz inner loop performance
    * Complementary PWM up to 60 KHz at 11-bit resolution
-   * CAN or Ethernet interfacewith LabView GUI, or use push-button control
+   * CAN or Ethernet interface with LabView GUI, or use push-button control
    * Component based approach to motor drive and communications interfaces

 Firmware Overview